The 1975, Aitch, The Prodigy lead Parklife 2023 line-up

 - READ MORE: From the archives: Frank Ocean’s Parklife set – and first UK Show of 2017 – was a visually-arresting, Brad Pitt-repping triumph

-Also on the bill will be Fred again.., Little Simz, Anderson Paak & Knxwledge, Slowthai, Raye and a huge collaborative show from Wu Tang Clan + Nas with their ‘NY State Of Mind’ show.
+Also on the bill will be Fred again.., Little Simz, Anderson Paak and Knxwledge, Slowthai, Raye, JPEGMAFIA and a huge collaborative show from Wu Tang Clan and Nas.

-This year’s instalment of the festival takes place June 10-11 at Heaton Park, Manchester.
+This year’s instalment of the festival – dubbed the UK’s “biggest metropolitan festival” – takes place June 10-11 at Heaton Park, Manchester.

+A “newly expanded” Parklife will see acts perform across 10 stages, with further sets from Shygirl, Skrillex, Becky Hill, Raye, Peggy Gou, Self Esteem, Chase & Status, FLO, Nia Archives, and more.

 Three+ pre-sale is live now until this Friday (February 3) 10am GMT.
-Limited pre-sale starts this tomorrow (February 2) at 10am GMT, while full ticket release goes live this Friday at 10am GMT – buy your tickets here.
+Limited pre-sale starts tomorrow (February 2) at 10am GMT, while full ticket release goes live this Friday at 10am GMT – buy your tickets here.

 Check out the full line-up poster below.